MicrosoftwareStudios/PC-Protector-Security-Suite/SECURITY.md

 ## Security Notice

-If you have any of the unsuppowted versions, please download and run the installer to update immediately.
+If you have any of the unsupported versions, please download and run the installer to update immediately.

 0.16.2 and later:
 Use the app's settings to update, no need to download installer again.